Abstract Submission Deadline

 The American Society for Investigative Pathology (ASIP) 2015 Annual Meeting will be held March 28-April 1, 2015, in conjunction with Experimental Biology 2015 at the Boston Convention and Exhibition Center, Boston MA.
 The Program Committee has assembled a vibrant scientific program encompassing diverse topics relevant to basic biology and the pathobiology of human disease.

 It has been our pleasure as members of the Program Committee to garner ideas from the ASIP membership, and to incorporate these into the design of the final program.
-The program has been developed in conjunction with ASIP guest societies, including the American Society for Matrix Biology, American College of Veterinary Pathologists, Association of Pathology Chairs, The Histochemical Society, Society for Cardiovascular Pathology, Society for Toxicologic Pathology and Italian Society of Pathology and Translational Medicine.
+The program has been developed in conjunction with ASIP guest societies, including the American Society for Matrix Biology, American College of Veterinary Pathologists, Association of Pathology Chairs, The Histochemical Society, Society for Cardiovascular Pathology, Society of Toxicologic Pathology and Italian Society of Pathology and Translational Medicine.

 This year's scientific program will include ASIP member interests in pathobiology of diseases and will highlight exciting new emerging research topics.
 Presentation formats will encompass symposia and workshops in addition to educational and training sessions.
 Symposia by leading scientists will cover timely and broad pathology topics that include Inflammasomes and Disease; Signaling Through the Matrix in Inflammation, Autophagy, and Angiogenesis; Histones, Inflammasomes, NETs and Cell/Organ Injury; Programmed Non-Apoptotic Cell Death in Tissue Injury; Modulators of Endothelial Cell Inflammation and Angiogenesis; and Epithelial Junctions: Polarity and Cancer.
 Organ-based themes will be well represented in sessions such as Genetic and Phenotypic Diversity in Breast Cancer; Ontogeny and Injury in the Lungs, Inflammation and Wound Repair; Hepatic Regenerative Medicine: De-Liver-ing the Promethean Myth; and Protein Misfolding in the Heart: Conformation Cardiomyopathies.